Interjections in English with Examples and Meanings

 12. Interjections for Pleasure

-Examples: Mmm! and Yeah!
+Examples: Mmm!
+Yeah!

-Example Sentence: Mmm!
-This ice cream tastes amazing.
+Example: Mmm!
+This ice cream tastes great!

 13. Interjections for Realization